Ordo Virtutum: The Healing Properties

 Hildegard of Bingen believed that music had a powerful, even medical effect on people.
 Music was a type of biblical meditation.
-The manner in which this was practiced resembles in some manner the way Buddhists medidtate and other religious traditions use music.
+The manner in which this was practiced resembles in some manner the way Buddhists meditate and other religious traditions use music.
 The neurologist Oliver Sacks has researched Hildegard's belief that music can bring a connection between the human brain's two hemispheres, to heal and calm the body.

 Musical elements

 The Ordo Virtutum is written in dramatic verse and contains 82 different melodies, which are set more syllabically than Hildegard's liturgical songs.
 All parts are sung in plainchant except that of the Devil.
 There is an alternation between solo and chorus parts as well as melismatic versus syllabic lines.

 The main "acts" in the play are set in allegorical towers and the musical dimensions are driven by the architectural understanding: for example, the development of processional chants that link the action in one tower to that of the other.

 The final verses of the play move into a mystical mode and describe the crucifixion of Christ, asking the audience to bend their knees so that God may "stretch out his hand to you" (genua vestra ad patrem vestrum flectite / ut vobis manum suam porrigat, pp. 36–37).
-The final word, porrigat ("stretch out"), is set to thirty-nine notes, it is the longest melisma in the play.
+The final word, porrigat ("stretch out"), is set to thirty-nine notes, making it the longest melisma in the play.
 It is meant to illustrate the stretch of a divine hand toward humanity.